Extensions of the universal theta divisor: Stability conditions

-Lemma~\ref{Lemma: HyperplanesByTwoComponents} implies that when $\phi \in V_{g,n}$ varies in such a way that $\phi$-semistability changes, that variation is already witnessed over a graph with two vertices.
-As a corollary, we obtain the following description of stability polytopes:
+Lemma~\ref{Lemma: HyperplanesByTwoComponents} implies that when $\phi \in V_{g,n}^{\text{TL}}$ varies in such a way that $\phi$-semistability changes, that variation is already witnessed over the dual graph $\Gamma(i,S)$ of a boundary divisor $\Delta_{i,S}$ as in Notation \ref{Definition: AdmissiblePair}.
+As a corollary, we obtain the following description of the stability polytopes.